 Kate Gregory is in her fourth decade of being paid to program.
 Her firm, Gregory Consulting Limited, is based in rural Ontario and helps clients adopt new technologies and adjust to the changing business environment.
 Current work makes heavy use of .NET and Visual C++ for both web and client development, especially for Windows 7 and 8.
 Managing, mentoring, technical writing, and technical speaking occupy much of her time, but she still writes code every week.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Kate Gregory, and welcome to my course.
-Learn to program with C plus.
-Plus, I'm a consultant and mentor.
-Aggregor consulting.
-I've been using C plus plus for over 30 years, and I've really enjoyed watching it change over the decades.
-You know, a lot of people think C plus plus is too hard to learn as a first programming language that you should go learn a different language first, then come back and learn c++.
-If that's what you want.
+Course Overview Hi, everyone.
+My name is Kate Gregory, and welcome to my course, Learn to Program with C++.
+I'm a consultant and mentor at Gregor Consulting.
+I've been using C++ for over 30 years, and I've really enjoyed watching it change over the decades.
+You know, a lot of people think C++ is too hard to learn as a first programming language, that you should go learn a different language first, and then come back and learn C++ if that's what you want.
 I think they're wrong, and this course is my proof.
-In this course, you'll learn basic programming concepts along with the corresponding supose plus in tax.
-Some of the major topics that will cover include variables, loops and branches, the C plus plus standard library classes and objects, and how to use templates, operator overloading and other features that makes people's plus stand out from other languages.
-By the end of this course, you'll know enough C plus plus to read and write simple working programs.
-Before beginning the course.
-You should be familiar with editing text files on your operating system.
-All cover everything else you need from here.
-You should feel comfortable diving into even more supose plus with courses like Suppose plus fundamentals, including Cipel's Plus 17.
-Some of that will be a review, and some will be new or beautiful.
-Suppose plus STL algorithms and first look Suppose plus core guidelines in the Guidelines Support Library.
-I hope you'll join me on this journey to learn suppose plus with the LEARN to program with C plus plus course, that plural site.
+In this course, you'll learn basic programming concepts, along with the corresponding C++ syntax.
+Some of the major topics that we'll cover include variables, loops, and branches, the C++ standard library, classes and objects, and how to use templates, operator overloading, and other features that make C++ stand out from other languages.
+By the end of this course, you'll know enough C++ to read and write simple working programs.
+Before beginning the course, you should be familiar with editing text files on your operating system.
+I'll cover everything else you need.
+From here, you should feel comfortable diving into even more C++ with courses like C++ Fundamentals Including C++ 17.
+Some of that will be a review, and some will be new.
+Or Beautiful C++: STL Algorithms, and First Look: C++ Core Guidelines on the Guidelines Support Library.
+I hope you'll join me on this journey to learn C++ with the Learn to Program with C++ course at Pluralsight.